OUR SCHOOL CURRICULUM:

 Communication and language underpin all other areas of development, particularly Reading and Writing.
 Our strong emphasis on developing confident and articulate communication skills is apparent through all class sessions.

 Our aim is to develop a love of literature and reading for pleasure permeates through our themes, with many of our chosen themes focused around a given text.
 Children are taught reading skills through shared reading sessions and guided group work.
 These sessions recognise the importance of ‘word reading’ and ‘comprehension’.
 Children are also encouraged to develop their reading skills at home, through book-banded books which are targeted to an individual’s needs and our online reading resources.

 All children have a daily phonics session in which we follow the Letters and Sounds programme and supplement with resources from other schemes, such as the use of Jolly Phonics actions.
 Children are grouped in EYFS and Year 1 according to the area of Letters and Sounds which they are learning.
 These groups are fluid and flexible according to children’s progress and need.
 Children’s progress is tracked regularly and lessons are personalised to meet the needs of all learners.
-For more information on our Phonics provision, please contact the school.
+Please see the end of the page for more information.

 Our drive to ensure children are enthusiastic independent writers is based through first hand ‘real’ experiences that encourage children to write.
 The writing curriculum includes the teaching of handwriting, spelling and punctuation.
 We aim to give them a wide range of interesting and stimulating tasks in order for them to look forward to, and improve, their writing.
 We have regular ‘big write’ sessions within Key Stage One which build on children’s communication skills.